-RWHAP recipients are encouraged to assess the outcomes of their programs along the HIV care continuum.
-Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum, so that individuals who have diagnosed HIV infection are linked to and engaged in care and started on ART as early as possible.
-HAB encourages recipients to use the RWHAP performance measures at their local level, to assess the efficacy of their programs and to analyze and improve the gaps along the HIV care continuum.
+RWHAP recipients are encouraged to assess the outcomes of their programs along this continuum of care.
+Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum.
+HRSA encourages recipients to use the performance measures developed for the RWHAP at their local level to assess the efficacy of their programs and to analyze and improve the gaps along the HIV care continuum.